a-bentofreire/beamtoix/docs/pages/library/story.md

 Total number of frames to render.

 **EXPERIMENTAL** Use a negative value to render backwards.
-For backward rendering, ABeamer first has to consume all the frames forward, bypassing all middle frames, only after can render backwards.
+For backward rendering, BeamToIX first has to consume all the frames forward, bypassing all middle frames, only after can render backwards.
 _default_: `the total number of frames`
 ### RenderFrameOptions.startScene